Skip to site content

 Optimizing Pre-Service Components for a Robust Revenue Cycle

-Pre-service tasks—insurance eligibility verification, securing prior authorizations, and clarifying patient financial obligations, are fundamental in establishing a resilient and efficient revenue cycle—sets the stage for both financial health and enhanced patient experience.
+In the world of claims processing, pre-service tasks are fundamental to establishing a resilient and efficient revenue cycle.
+These duties—insurance eligibility verification, securing prior authorizations, and clarifying patient financial obligations—set the stage for both financial health and enhanced patient experience.
 In the modern healthcare landscape, mastering these components is imperative.

 Streamlining Pre-Service Processes

-The integration of comprehensive pre-service tools can ensure a seamless journey from initial patient interaction, thereby solidifying the organization’s financial foundation and fostering a sustainable healthcare delivery system.
+The integration of comprehensive pre-service tools can ensure a seamless journey.
+From initial patient interaction to payment, they’re critical solidifying the organization’s financial foundation and fostering a sustainable healthcare delivery system.

 Automating Prior Authorizations.
-According to the American Medical Association, prior-authorization denials on inpatient accounts are a key driver behind the dollar value of denials increasing to 2.5% of gross revenue in August 2022 from 1.5% of gross revenue in January 2021.1 Identifying and addressing the root cause of authorization-related denials is critical to improving financial performance.
+According to the American Medical Association, prior-authorization denials on inpatient accounts are a key driver behind the dollar value of denials, increasing to 2.5% of gross revenue in August 2022 from 1.5% of gross revenue in January 2021.1 Without a doubt, identifying and addressing the root cause of authorization-related denials is critical to improving financial performance.

 For example, many provider organizations rely heavily on phone and fax machines to process prior authorizations.
 CAQH estimates that the majority of providers continue to manually prior authorization requests.2 This forces staff to leave their primary workflow—the EHR.
 This is often a significant drag on productivity for hospitals and health systems processing a high volume of prior authorizations and referrals.

 Leveraging direct integrations with EHR systems and connections with health plans nationwide can significantly streamline the prior authorization process.
-Automating these tasks for fast and accurate submissions, including determining authorization necessity and clinical documentation attachment, is vital.
+Automating these tasks for fast and accurate submissions, including authorization necessity and clinical documentation, is vital.

 Other benefits of automation and direct connections to health plans include:

-• Automated queries to the health plan to determine if authorization is required, eliminating unnecessary tasks if it’s not.
+• Automated queries to the health plan to determine if authorization is required.

 • Auto-population of prior authorization forms for fast submission with minimal or no human intervention.